AdobeDocs/experience-platform.en/help/query-service/data-distiller/advanced-statistics/algorithms.md

 #### OneHotEncoder {#onehotencoder}

-The **OneHotEncoder** is a Transformer that maps a column of label indices to a column of binary vectors, where each vector has at most a single one-value.
+The **OneHotEncoder** is a transformer that maps a column of label indices to a column of binary vectors, where each vector has at most a single one-value.
 This encoding is particularly useful for allowing algorithms that expect continuous features, such as Logistic Regression, to incorporate categorical data.

 This transformation enables the use of categorical data in models that require numeric input by converting label indices into a sparse binary vector format.